sqz269/fileshare-flask/README.md

 #### API
 + send POST request to the path you want to list.
 If the path exists the remote will return a JSON contains
 {"FILENAME": ["FileURLPath", IsTheFileADirectory]} **FILENAME** and **FileURLPath** is string and **IsTheFileADirectory** is a boolean
-+ send POST request to /ShowFileDetail.
-Will return JSON that contains a list of file properties if the file exists.
++ send POST request to /ShowFileDetail with JSON that contains {"FILENAME": "", "PATH": ""}.
+The server will return JSON that contains a list of file properties if the file exists.
 JSON response example:
 {
 "file_name": "Helloworld.py",
 "file_ext": ".py",